SqueezeBrains SDK 1.18

 In this section you will find some tutorials that explain to you:

 If you have an older version of Visual Studio Community, in order to compile the tutorials correctly, you should set, for each project, the correct "Target Platform", "Windows SDK Version" and "Platform toolset" in the project properties as shown in the image below.
-Remenber to change it for all Configurations and all Platforms.
+Remember to change it for all Configurations and all Platforms.

 The first step is quite intuitive, instead for the second one proceed as follows.